poprygun/reaction/ci/README.md

 # Simple concourse pipeline running of mvn

+### Version
+Version of the build is traced in the [version branch - file number](https://github.com/poprygun/reaction/blob/version/number) and incremented with every build.

 ### To push to pcf dev
 ```bash
 fly -t lite trigger-job --job reaction/deploy-local